 Director, Research Operations, Centre for Cardiovascular Innovation

 Vishaldeep (Deep) is the Director of Research Operations at CCI.
 She directs and manages all research operations at the Centre including all randomized controlled trials and registries, peer-reviewed grant submissions, finances, contracts, budgets, and CCI research personnel.
 With over 15 years of research experience at academic and research institutions, Vishaldeep has the training and expertise to direct the research operations at CCI.
-She has been working as Research Manager for the Division of Cardiology, Department of Medicine, UBC since 2018.
+She worked as the Research Manager for the Division of Cardiology, Department of Medicine, UBC from Sept 2018-June 2020.
 In this role, she managed and supported all research activity and strategic research directions of the UBC Division of Cardiology.

 Previously, as Project Manager at Canada’s Michael Smith Genome Sciences Centre (BC Cancer), she managed large scale research projects, grants, finances and personnel.
 As a Sr. Researcher/ Lab Manager at University of Calgary, she helped set up and manage a multi-million-dollar Metabolomics Research Lab and Facility.
 She holds a PhD in Microbiology from Bielefeld University, Germany and trained as a Postdoctoral fellow at National Institutes of Health (NIH), USA.
 The primary focus of her research at NIH was identification of biomarkers under DHA (omega-3 fatty acid) deficiency using mass-spectrometric proteomics approaches.
 She published her work in peer-reviewed journals and was awarded a Fellows award for excellence in research (FARE) by NIH.